CellLocate getting started

 u-blox Thingstream is a service delivery platform providing a management console that you can use to enable and manage the entire suite of u-blox services, including IoT Location-as-a-Services and CellLocate

 Sign-up is free, quick and easy.
 Just go to the management console and register with your company information.
-If you already have a Thingstream domain for IoT Communication-as-a-Service (MQTT Anywhere, MQTT Here or MQTT Now), or for IoT Security-as-a-Service you do not need to register again.
+If you already have a Thingstream domain you do not need to register again.

 Service configuration - obtain a token